hubtype/botonic/docs/docs/webchat/webchat-connectivity.md

 - `pongTimeout`: After pinging the server, time to wait (in ms) before assuming the connection is lost and closing it.
 Default value: 5 * 1000.

-3. Add the `errorMessage` variable to change the warning message when a connection issue occurs.
+## Warn the user

+To define the message to be displayed when connectivity issues occur, you can use `errorMessage`.

 ```javascript
 export const webchat = {